Pat McQuaid: Educational career

 McQuaid qualified as a teacher of physical education (PE) and mathematics at Strawberry Hill Teacher Training College (now St Mary's University), Strawberry Hill, Twickenham near London.
-After qualification he worked as a teacher for year in England, including a period teaching at a young offender institution in Kidderminster.
+After qualification, he worked as a teacher for year in England, including a period teaching at a young offender institution in Kidderminster.

-During his later amateur cycling career, his two years with Viking, and for a time after, he worked as a PE and maths teacher, first at Greenhills College in Walkinstown, a suburb of Dublin, where he held a full-time temporary post for three years.
-With a young family, at the age of 26, he was offered an interview for a permanent post, but chose instead to leave the job and focus on racing, in anticipation of the following year's Montreal Olympic Games.
+During his later amateur cycling career, his two years with Viking, and for a time after, he worked as a PE and maths teacher, first at the Greenhills College in Walkinstown, a suburb of Dublin, where he held a full-time temporary post for three years.
+With a young family, at the age of 26, he was offered an interview for a permanent post, but chose instead to leave the job and focus on racing in anticipation of the following year's Montreal Olympic Games.
 He later returned to teaching, at Ballinteer Community School.
 He also worked part-time on PE at Synge Street CBS.